kleinfreund/kleinfreund.de/_posts/2015-12-25-favorite-albums-of-2015.md

 <p><img src="/img/posts/albums-2015/05.jpg"></p>

 <p>Released on what is easily my favorite label of the year, <a href="https://atomnation.bandcamp.com/">Atomnation</a>, this album also features my favorite album artwork of the year (Who did this?
 It’s fantastic!).
 That said, Atomnation celebrated their 25th release this year with a beautiful booklet.
 “Allogamy” is the 32nd release.
-Polynation’s mixture between electronic styles on the hand and analog drums on the other hand is really interesting.
+Polynation’s mixture between electronic styles on the one hand and analog drums on the other hand is really interesting.
 The third track features a piano which I did not expect at all.
 Turned out really well.
 The forth track, “Dew”, has some elements which remind me of <a href="http://tychomusic.com/awake/">Tycho</a> who are doing music on the more calm and quiet end.</p>